 The application and proposed use of the fence will help determine the types that are best suited for your needs.

-Basically there are five types of materials used for fencing – chain link, wood, PVC, aluminum, and steel.
-While chain link and wood fencing are the most popular due to their low cost, ornamental fences made from aluminum or steel are perceived as being “high-end” products in the marketplace.
+There are five types of materials used for fence – chain link, wood, PVC, aluminum, and steel.
+Chain link and wood fence are the most popular due to their low cost.
+However, ornamental fences made from aluminum or steel are perceived as being “high-end” products in the marketplace.
 PVC fences cost about the same as metal ornamental fences, but are generally viewed as cheaper products since they are made from plastic rather than metal.

 Each of these materials has primary advantages and disadvantages: